Skip to content

 Roofing in metro Denver is dominated by one thing above all others: hail.
 The Front Range corridor (Denver, Aurora, Lakewood, Arapahoe and Adams counties, Boulder to the north, and the I-25 belt south to Castle Rock) sits inside the densest hail zone in the United States outside of north Texas and Oklahoma.
 Per IBHS hail-claim data, Colorado consistently ranks top-three nationally for hail-related insurance claim severity, and metro-Denver carriers track that exposure aggressively.
 That single fact governs material selection, install standards, and how our network vets the contractors we route Denver homeowners to.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted Denver roofers.
-Most network pros offer a free inspection and written hail-damage report before you decide whether to file a claim.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to Denver roofers in our network.
+Most network pros offer a no-charge inspection and written hail-damage report before you decide whether to file a claim.

 What's different about roofing in Denver